Skip to content

 ranger profile add preview --ci

-This opens a browser pointed at your app’s URL.
+This will open a browser pointed at your app’s URL.
 Log in to the environment that the hosted agent will verify against (e.g. your staging or preview deployment).
 The browser session cookies are captured and encrypted — these are the exact cookies Ranger will use to authenticate in the hosted environment, so they must be valid for the target URL.

 The encrypted auth state is saved to .ranger/ci/preview/: